 And for good reason.
-It will stick to almost anything and if you seal it with a topcoat afterwards it will also stick to the painted furniture for a very long time.
+It will stick to almost anything and if you seal it with a top coat afterward it will also stick to the painted furniture for a very long time.

-Simply apply it to the varnished wood directly after you cleaned the wood from any dust and dirt.
+Simply apply it to the varnished wood directly after you clean the wood from any dust and dirt.
 Add multiple layers while making sure to let each one dry completely.

 Once you are satisfied with the opacity of the paint simply seal it with a topcoat like a varnish or with an acrylic sealer.
 Both topcoats will work nicely for chalk paint.

 Use a Special Bonding Primer to Paint directly on Varnished Wood